mrgreen12375/green-tech-blog/README.md

 # green-tech-blog

 ## Description
-This project is to create a tech blog where you can
+This project is to create a tech blog where a user can sign-up or login to a personal profile.
+After the user is logged in they can create a post to the main tech blog thread.
+In the profile the user can also edit there posts or delete there posts.
+On the main thread the user can can click on other peoples blogs and leave comments.
 ## Table of contents
 - [Mock-up](#Mock-up)
 - [Installation](#Installation)